STORIES

 Lunar Connection has a whole unique story and energy of its own - in fact, I consider it the genesis of my art career.
 I painted it at the beginning of my senior year of high school; by then I already knew I wanted to be an artist professionally but I was still figuring out my preferred mediums, style, subject matters, and overall just had a lot to learn.
 At the time, I was interested in exploring pop-surrealism and that is pretty much the extent of the story behind this piece (unlike my creations now that I fill with symbolism and write in-depth stories for), though it does seem to hint at what would become common imagery in my art: women, Nature, the Moon, and bones.
 I do remember how long it took to paint this because I was so unfamiliar with the medium (it was only my second acrylic paint attempt) and that when I finally finished, I was insanely proud of myself.
 It’s also the biggest artwork I’ve ever created at 20”x24” on stretched canvas - I thought I needed to create larger pieces on canvas to be a more “legit” artist but that was before I discovered my love for watercolor paper and wood panels, tiny details and my preference to work on pieces ranging from 5”x7” to 8”x10”.

 This is the piece that I consider to have marked the true beginning of my artistic journey, the genesis of my career, the piece that made me really start to feel like an artist.
 Though I may now gravitate towards witches and whimsical animals, earth tones and smaller detailing, though my style and technique has changed and improved, this painting will always be so very dear to me.
-Also, reminiscing about this piece makes me feel so proud of how far I’ve come in such a short time in regards to my art, my business, and myself as an artist.
-Since its creation, Lunar Connection has been the centerpiece of my art exhibitions, the first item you see in my online shop (as well as one of my most popular items), and was even on my business cards for the first 2 years of owning my shop.
+Lunar Connection was the centerpiece of my first art exhibitions, the first item you saw in the early days of my online shop (as well as one of my most popular items), and was even on my business cards for the first 2 years of owning my shop.
+Reminiscing about this piece makes me feel so proud of how far I’ve come in such a short time in regards to my art, my business, and myself as an artist.

 Logo